yonice7/cheatsheets/vim.md

-:%s/foo.*/&/g until the end of the line :%s/^$/\<br\/\>/g " replace empty line with brake :%s/\%>9l\%<21lword " replace from line number 9 to line number 21 Ctrl + A increment a number
+:%s/foo.*/&/g until the end of the line :%s/^$/\<br\/\>/g " replace empty line with brake :%s/\%>9l\%<21lword " replace from line number 9 to line number 21 :5,12s/foo/bar/g " replace from line 5 to 12 inclusive
+:1,$d " Delete all lines
+:g/^$/d " Delete all empty lines
+:retab
+Ctrl + A increment a number
 ```
 ### Moving within the document